 David L. Freidberg is a renowned criminal defense attorney in the Chicago metropolitan area who has been serving clients charged with probation violations since the inception of his law firm.
 Since then, The Law Offices of David L. Freidberg has expanded tremendously and now serves clients from all over the northern Illinois region, including Beverly, Bridgeview, Chicago, Cicero, Elmwood Park, Evanston, Harwood Heights, Hyde Park, Markham, Maywood, Morton Grove, Naperville, North Riverside, Rolling Meadows, Skokie, Summit, Tinley Park, Wheaton, and Wheeling.
 With three offices located in Skokie, DuPage, and Chicago, The Law Offices of David L. Freidberg is available 24/7 to speak with you about your probation case.

-If you have been charged with a probation violation, contact The Law Offices of David L. Freidberg now at (312) 560-7100 or (800) 803-1442 to schedule a free consultation.Sentencing and Probation
+If you have been charged with a probation violation, contact The Law Offices of David L. Freidberg now at (312) 560-7100 or (800) 803-1442 to schedule a free consultation with an experienced Chicago probation violation lawyer.Sentencing and Probation

 When you plead guilty or are convicted of a crime after a trial, you will proceed to sentencing.
 The Circuit Court for the county to which your case is assigned has its own Adult Probation Department.
 The probation officers will conduct pre-sentence investigations and write reports.
 These reports will review your criminal history, family history, job history, abuse or addiction history, educational background, mental health issues, and family issues.
 Based on the investigation, the probation officer will offer a recommendation for the type of sentence you should be given and will likely recommend certain types of conditions or programs for you to be enrolled in should you be placed on probation.
 The judge will consider the findings and suggestions of this report but is not bound by them.